minprog/app-studio/40 Problem Sets/10 Learn a Language/10 Content.md

 ## Assessment

 This assignment counts towards 2 of the points you can earn for doing exercises!
-One point for the first part, and a second point for the rest of it.
 Your submission will only be scored in terms of *scope*: have you done everything that is required?